ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 This specification introduces the `Identity Actor Model`, a core component of the Zero Trust Auth* (`ZTAuth*`) Framework.
 It implements the `ZTAuth*` Architecture to provide a secure, scalable, and organized way to manage authorization, aligning with Zero Trust principles.

-The `Identity Actor Model`, also called the `Actor Model` or simply `Actor`, allows for secure operations based on policies.
+The `Identity Actor Model`, also known as the `Actor Model` or simply `Actor`, enables secure, permission-based operations through policies.
-It connects policies directly to specific authorization contexts, ensuring systems only use the minimum permissions needed to work efficiently and securely.
+It links policies directly to specific authorization contexts, ensuring systems operate with only the minimum permissions required for efficiency and security.

 ### 1.1 Purpose